MooHoll/physalia-DNAm-EcoEvo/3_Wednesday/readme.md

 As with any softare, good to see options by doing:
 `/home/ubuntu/Share/3_Wednesday/software/dist_modkit_v0.6.1_481e3c9/modkit pileup`

-For our test dataset we want to call methylation only on CpGs, this is an insect.
+For our test dataset we want to call methylation only on CpGs, this is an invertebrate.
 Also, dorado used a CG model, so other contexts wouldn't work.

 ```
 /home/ubuntu/Share/3_Wednesday/software/dist_modkit_v0.6.1_481e3c9/modkit pileup \